shawnjburke/browser_driver/README.rst

 ==============================================
 This project contains a wrapper for selenium.
 The wrapper deals with things such as scrolling an item into view before clicking it.
-In general, the wrapper helps deal with changes in browsers for man reasons, including changes between versions of the browser.
+In general, the wrapper helps deal with changes in browsers for many reasons, including changes between versions of the browser.

 ##############